A one-year joint Master programme by CIFE and the School of Government of LUISS Guido Carli.

 Graduates receive two certifications from the CIFE along with a diploma from the LUISS School of Government, granting altogether 60 ECTS at Master level:

-- The degree qualification "Policy Officer in European and International organizations" (level 7 EQF), recognized by the French state.
+- The degree qualification "Policy Officer in European and International organisations" (level 7 EQF), recognised by the French state.
 (CIFE)